Legal, Privacy, Cookies

 (h) to permit us to pursue available remedies or limit the damages that we may sustain.

-We may also transfer Personal Information to an affiliate, a subsidiary or a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Global Shares’ business, assets or stock, including, without limitation, in connection with any bankruptcy or similar proceeding.
+We may also transfer your Personal Data to an affiliate, a subsidiary or a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of Global Shares’ business, assets or stock, including, without limitation, in connection with any bankruptcy or similar proceeding.

 Cookies and Similar Technology